theleharo/evkafka/docs/index.md

 # Welcome to EVKafka

-Handle kafka events easy.
+Handle kafka events made easy.

-**EVKafka** is a small framework for building event driven microservices with Apache Kafka and Python.
-It is based on asynchronous kafka client library [aiokafka](https://aiokafka.readthedocs.io/en/stable/).
+**EVKafka** is a lightweight framework for building event-driven microservices with Apache Kafka and Python.
+It is based on the asynchronous Kafka client library [aiokafka](https://aiokafka.readthedocs.io/en/stable/).

-Focus on event handling and the framework takes the rest.
+Focus on event handling while the framework takes care of the rest.

 ## Features